Should I apply to the Sonic Arts program and CUNY at the same time or in a specific order?

 No. We want to insure that the evaluation is completely confidential.
 This will allow the evaluator to create the most accurate assessment.

-Do you have group or individual tours of the Center?
+Do you give tours of the Sonic Arts Center?

 Do I need to take the prerequisite class if I already have the appropriate level of music and audio technology to apply?